MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 The following list contains message consumption rules.

 - Prompts in topics or actions triggered from the agent-embedded test panel are free.
 - Prompts and models in agent flows always consume messages, even when triggered from an agent-embedded test panel, or from the flow designer.
 - When a classic flow is transformed into an agent flow, AI Builder prompts and models within this flow begin consuming messages instead of credits.
 - Testing a prompt (within Prompt Builder) or a model (within the Model page) is free.
+- Prompts in agents or agent flows consume messages, even with models in preview.
+Such models are tagged as 'paid preview'.

 ### Examples